apache/couchdb-documentation/src/api/server/common.rst

       Required administrator's privileges on target server.
     :<json array doc_ids: Array of document IDs to be synchronized :<json string filter: The name of a :ref:`filter function <filterfun>`.
+    :<json string source_proxy: Address of a proxy server through which replication from the source should occur (protocol can be "http" or "socks5")
-    :<json string proxy: Address of a proxy server through which replication should occur (protocol can be "http" or "socks5") :<json string/object source: Source database name or URL or an object which contains the full URL of the source database with additional parameters like headers.
+    :<json string target_proxy: Address of a proxy server through which replication to the target should occur (protocol can be "http" or "socks5")
+    :<json string/object source: Source database name or URL or an object which contains the full URL of the source database with additional parameters like headers.
 Eg: 'source_db_name' or